 After the birth of my three children, my fascination with everything birth related has only grown.
-Along with doula services, I have been trained as a birth educator and am in a mentorship program for new teachers with the Great Starts organization in Seattle.
+Along with doula services, I am a childbirth educator with the Parent Trust/Great Starts organization in Seattle.
 I have a passion for photography and will complete my birth photographer certification training with Birth Becomes You in the fall of 2020.
-I am happy to offer this additional service.
-And I am a volunteer doula with St. Joseph hospital in Tacoma.
+I am happy to provide private childbirth education and photography services at an additional cost.

 It is my hope that my services will promote birthing people's sense of confidence and emotional well being going into birth and parenthood.
 I feel grateful to have experienced a doula in my own birth experience, and so grateful to now extend that service to other parents.